carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.MapLayer<a name="carla.MapLayer"></a>
 Class that represents each manageable layer of the map.
-Can be used as flags. _Warning: Only "Opt" maps are prepared to work with map layers.
+Can be used as flags. __WARNING: Only "Opt" maps are able to work with map layers.__.

 ### Instance Variables
 - <a name="carla.MapLayer.NONE"></a>**<font color="#f8805a">NONE</font>**